momosetkn/doma/docs/query/select.rst

   For example, result set including column in EMPLOYEE table is accepted Employee class if the Employee class that correspond EMPLOYEE table is declared.
   But, you need different class from the Employee entity class(For example EmployeeDepartment class) for result set that is get by joining EMPLOYEE table and DEPARTMENT table.

-Query condition
+Search condition
 =================

-You use method parameters for query condition.
-Available types is below.
+The search condition make use of method parameters.
+The available types of parameters are as follows:

 * :doc:`../basic`
 * :doc:`../domain`
 * Arbitrary type
+* java.util.Optional containing either :doc:`../basic`, :doc:`../domain`,
-* :doc:`../basic` , :doc:`../domain` or arbitrary type are within java.util.Optional
+or arbitrary type as its element.
-* :doc:`../basic` or :doc:`../domain` are within java.util.Iterable
+* java.util.Iterable containing either :doc:`../basic` or :doc:`../domain` as its element.
 * java.util.OptionalInt
 * java.util.OptionalLong
 * java.util.OptionalDouble

-Parameters count is no limit.
-You can set ``null`` to parameter if parameter type is :doc:`../basic` or :doc:`../domain`.
+If the parameter type is one of either :doc:`../basic` or :doc:`../domain`, it is permissible to set the argument to ``null``.
-Parameter must not be ``null`` if the type is other than that.
+If the parameter type is anything other than these, the argument must not be ``null``.

-Query that is used basic type or domain class
+Query using basic classes or domain classes
 ----------------------------------------------

-You declare :doc:`../basic` or :doc:`../domain` to method or parameter.
+Declare :doc:`../basic` or :doc:`../domain` as method parameters.

 .. code-block:: java

   @Select
   List<Employee> selectByNameAndSalary(String name, Salary salary);

-You map method parameter to SQL by using SQL comment in SQL file.
-In SQL comment, method parameter name is referenced.
+Use the bind variable directive to bind method parameters to SQL.

 .. code-block:: sql

   select * from employee where employee_name = /* name */'hoge' and salary > /* salary */100

-Query that is used arbitrary type
+Query using arbitrary type
 ----------------------------------

-You map to SQL by access field or call method there are using by dot ``.`` if using arbitrary parameter type in method parameter.
+When using arbitrary types as method parameters, use a dot ``.`` within the bind variable directive to perform field access or method invocation, and bind the result to SQL.

 .. code-block:: java